About the Reiki founder

 After being in politics, Usui Sensei also tried having his own business, but he faced financial challenges and eventually went bankrupt.
 This caused Usui Sensei great distress and he went into a three-year retreat in 1919 at a zen temple in Kyoto.

 After his three-year retreat, he had not reached Anjin Ryumei (acceptance of destiny/fate, but also to find absolute inner peace, and ultimately enlightenment.

-He went to Mout Kurama, north of Kyoto, and sat in gassho position (sitting with hands put together in front of your heart) without food and water.
-After 20 ydays, a lightnight struck and he became unconscious.
-When he woke up, he had acquired the reiki knowhow.
+He went to Mout Kurama, north of Kyoto, and sat in the gassho position (sitting with hands put together in front of your heart) without food and water.
+After 20 days, a lightning struck and he fell unconscious.
+When he woke up, he felt vibrant energy flowing through his body.